 1. Page Titles

-Page titles are not visible while viewing a web page.
-The two places you can view page titles are at the top of the browser and in Google’s search results.
+Page titles, normally referred to as title tags, are not visible while viewing a web page.
+The two places you can view titles tags are at the top of the browser window and in Google’s search results.

 The first image shows part of the page title, most browsers will show the full title when hovering your cursor over the title.

-This is an example of page a page title in Google’s search results.
+This is an example of a page a page title in Google’s search results.

 The page title should contain your keywords for the page.
 It should give the user a good idea what the page is about.
 It needs to be unique to the page and not used on other pages on your site.

-Keep page titles to about 60 characters including spaces, as this is what Google will display.
+Keep title tags to about 60 characters including spaces, as this is what Google will display.